🎨 HTML-CSS

 What does declarative mean?

-It means, broadly speaking, that the entire code is processed and then applied, from top to bottom in one go.
-You don’t write for loops or if/else statements; there are no functions as such; you just declare the outcome.
+It means that we describe a set of rules, and all of the rules are processed and then applied, in a well-known order, in one go.
+The browser works out how to apply the rules.
+You don’t write for loops or if/else statements; there are no functions as such; you just declare the outcome with some rules, and those rules get applied.

 In CSS you do the ‘what’, and the browser does the ‘how’.